Last Updated on June 11, 2021 by Oddmund Groette

 I can’t remember my best trades as there is not much to learn from them.
 I rather focus on trying to avoid ruin and huge mistakes.
 To illustrate how difficult trading is, I want to finish this short article by writing about my biggest mistake during my day trading career:

 I clearly remember two days in August 2007 where I completely screwed up.
 It was a Thursday and all my day trading strategies performed badly, ending my day with my biggest financial loss ever.
-I probably react twice as bad on a loss as a react positively on an equal gain, like most people, and thus this loss made me feel pretty bad.
+I probably react twice as bad to a loss as a react positively on an equal gain, like most people, and thus this loss made me feel pretty bad.
+I have loss aversion.

 The next day was the third Friday of the month where options expire.
 Historically this has been the best day of the month (for my strategies) but I was so shaken by the loss the day before so I scaled down all my strategies as much as I could.
 Needless to say, Friday was a field day and would have generated 2x times the loss from the day before if I had traded my normal size (I managed to recoup just 20% of my losses).